 Whiteness: The Meaning of a Racial, Social and Legal Construct

 In the wake of Donald Trump’s election and bestselling books like Hillbilly Elegy and White Trash, there is a growing realization that whiteness is as much a social racial and political identity as being African, Latinx, Asian or Native American.
-In partnership with the Jimmy Carter Presidential Library and Museum, JWJI is pleased to host a panel on the evolution of whiteness in American society.
-Our esteemed panel brings their interdisciplinary perspective to the panel to explain why race—including whiteness—still matters in America.
+On Thursday, November 16, 2017, in partnership with the Jimmy Carter Presidential Library and Museum, the Institute hosted a public dialogue entitled, "Whiteness: The Meaning of a Racial, Social, and Legal Construct."
+Our multidisciplinary panel explained why race—including whiteness—still matters in America.

 |Richard Delgado, John J. Sparkman Chair of Law, The University of Alabama School of Law, author of Critical Race Theory|

 |David Ikard, Professor of Africana Studies, Vanderbilt University, author of Blinded by the Whites: Why Race Still Matters in the 21st Century|

 |Nancy Isenberg, T. Harry Williams Professor of History, Louisiana State University, author of White Trash|

 |Jane Junn, Professor of Political Science, University of Southern California, author of The Politics of Belonging: Race, Immigration, and Public Politics|

 |David Roediger, Foundation Professor of American Studies and History, University of Kansas, author of The Wages of Whiteness|